ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/deep-dive/schema.md

 The {@link module:engine/model/schema~Schema#isContent `Schema#isContent()`} method can later be used to check this property.

 At the same time, elements like paragraphs, list items, or headings **are not** content elements because they are skipped in the editor output when they are empty.
-From the data perspective they are transparent unless they contain other content elements (an empty paragraph is as good as no paragraph).
+From the data perspective, they are transparent unless they contain other content elements (an empty paragraph is as good as no paragraph).

 <info-box>
 	[Object elements](#object-elements) and [`$text`](#generic-items) are content by default.